 - Instructor, University of Michigan Law School — Legal Writing and Advocacy (1990-1991)

 - Member and Vice President, Board of Trustees of Laura Baker Services Association, a non-profit organization that has been serving people with developmental disabilities for over 100 years in Northfield, Minnesota (2012-present)

 - Member of the Carleton College Alumni Annual Fund Board (2019-2021)

-- Former member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota (2010-2018)
+- Member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota (2010-2018)